Engineering for data science & AI

 The requirement for specialization in data management systems has evolved faster than our software development practices.
 After decades of organic growth, this situation has created a siloed landscape composed of hundreds of products developed and maintained as monoliths, with limited reuse between systems.
 This fragmentation has resulted in developers often reinventing the wheel, increased maintenance costs, and slowed down innovation.
 It has also affected the end users, who are often required to learn the idiosyncrasies of dozens of incompatible SQL and non-SQL API dialects, and settle for systems with incomplete functionality and inconsistent semantics.

-It all started with the relational database management systems (RDBMS)
+It all started with the relational database management system (RDBMS)

 Source: E.F.
 Codd (1970)